Becoming a digital nomad as a photographer

 4. Selling photos yourself

-Such a print on demand service is very nice, but you only keep a commission per photo.
-If you want more profit per photo, consider the following: make sure you return to the same place often and build a client base there that is interested in your images.
-Also, arrange a good contact with a local photo lab that can print your images high quality.
+Such a print on demand service is a lot of fun, but you only keep a commission per photo.
+If you want more profit per photo, consider the following: make sure you return to the same place often and build a clientele there that is interested in your images.
+Also, arrange a good contact with a local photo lab that can print your images with high quality.

 This really involves doing a lot yourself: contacting the printer, handling the shipping process yourself, billing, doing your own promotion and maintaining ties with your customer base.
 This is very time and labor intensive and not for everyone.